ats-tandjoeng7/UFOs/README.md

 - [References](#references)

 ## Overview of Project
-This project and Module 12 assignment focused on cultivating knowledge and skills of web designing and data analysis through some rigorous exercises for further understanding the concepts of integrating HyperText Markup Language (HTML), Cascading Style Sheet (CSS), and JavaScript programs for building a dynamic and interactive webpage with optimized content, functionality, usability, and user experience.
-We then applied our knowledge and core skills to deploy our webpage and perform in-depth analysis of UFO (Unidentified Flying Object) sighting databases by allowing users to easily filter a list of data by multiple criteria at the same time.
+This project and Module 12 assignment focused on cultivating knowledge and skills of web designing and data analysis through some rigorous exercises for further understanding the concepts of integrating HyperText Markup Language (HTML), Cascading Style Sheet (CSS), and JavaScript (JS) programs for building a dynamic and interactive webpage with optimized content, functionality, usability, and user experience.
+We then applied our knowledge and core skills to deploy our webpage and perform in-depth analysis of Unidentified Flying Object (UFO) sighting databases by allowing users to easily filter a list of data by multiple criteria at the same time.

 ### Resources
 - Source code: app.js, data.js, style.css, index.html